-Another of our guest writers produced an excellent computer protection article about how to protect yourself and your devices whist online
+Another of our guest writers produced an excellent computer protection article about how to protect yourself and your devices whist online.

-Rootkits have been around for years as a means of launching cyber attacks.
-There is thriving black market on the dark web for sophisticated and almost undetectable rootkits that can protect other forms of Malware from detection.
+Rootkits have been around for years as a means of launching cyberattacks.
+There is a thriving black market on the dark web for sophisticated and almost undetectable rootkits that can protect other forms of Malware from detection.

-Rootkits are intuitive so almost anyone could launch their own malware attack if they so desired.
+Rootkits are intuitive, so almost anyone could launch a malware attack if they so desired.
 This is how the cyber criminals make their money in the multi-billion dollar malware industry, and a reason why there is so much malware online today.

 Their main use is to enable remote control access to your devices with full administrative rights.
 They inject themselves into the code of legitimate software of varying types including applications, operating systems and even firmware.

 Some site visitors recommend Comodo Cleaning Essentials as an anti-virus solution.
-However my suggestion for using a more established anti-malware solution as a compliment to Comodo, which is excellent at identifying and removing rootkits, still stands.
+However, my suggestion for using a more established anti-malware solution as a compliment to Comodo, which is excellent at identifying and removing rootkits, still stands.

 Bots are a type of software program that automates specific tasks on command.
 A botnet is simply a series of connected computers that are coordinated by the bot programme to perform instructed tasks.

-Once the bot is on your device, they usually communicate with a source or master server, the execute the plan alongside all the other devices that have been compromised.
+Once the bot is on your device, they usually communicate with a source or master server, then execute the plan alongside all the other devices that have been compromised.

 A common task executed by Botnets are Distributed Denial of Service attacks (DDoS).
-This is where the legion of botnet controlled devices send huge amounts of spurious data to a target such as a web site or an organisations IT systems.
+This is where the legion of botnet controlled devices send huge amounts of spurious data to a target such as a website or organization's IT systems.

 Botnets can also do things like generate fake internet traffic, inflate income for website owners, issue spam e-mail, and hold owner of botnet infected devices to ransom for the removal of the botnet software.

 These events could include deleting an important file, or even destroying hard disks and other computer hardware components.

-Logic bombs can also be written in to other forms of malware such as viruses, worms and Trojan horses.
+Logic bombs can also be written in the other forms of malware such as viruses, worms and Trojan horses.

-As with all forms of Malware it is beneficial to get in to the the habit of good internet behaviour, and avoiding bad practices.
+As with all forms of Malware, it is beneficial to get in to the habit of good internet behaviour, and avoiding bad practices.

 There are several types of malware that are written to undertake specific tasks, ranging from Spyware to Trojan Horses.
 Regardless of the types of malware that exist today, and in the future, you have a duty to yourself and your family to do all your call to protect yourself.

 Also don't forget to protect your mobile devices too.
 Apple devices and especially Android devices are also susceptible to malware.
-You just need to be careful when selecting the type of anti-malware package so you mobile device does not slow down too much.
+You just need to be careful when selecting the type of anti-malware package, so your mobile device does not slow down too much.

 ESET Mobile Security and Antivirus is a free solution that has excellent reviews.

-This CSO article also describes different types of malware and how to recognise them.
+This CSO article also describes different types of malware and how to recognize them.
 Excellent read.